LucasWaelti/kalibr-wiki/Multi-IMU-and-IMU-intrinsic-calibration.md

 ###References
 1. <a name="paul1"></a>Paul Furgale, Joern Rehder, Roland Siegwart (2013).
 Unified Temporal and Spatial Calibration for Multi-Sensor Systems.
 In Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Tokyo, Japan.
 2. <a name="paul2"></a>Paul Furgale, T D Barfoot, G Sibley (2012).
 Continuous-Time Batch Estimation Using Temporal Basis Functions.
 In Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), pp. 2088–2095, St. Paul, MN.
 3. <a name="joern1"></a>Joern Rehder, Janosch Nikolic, Thomas Schneider, Timo Hinzmann, Roland Siegwart (2016).
 Extending kalibr: Calibrating the Extrinsics of Multiple IMUs and of Individual Axes.
-In Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), Stockholm
+In Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), Stockholm, Sweden